Periodontal Care in Warren, MI

 Scaling and root planing is a professional deep cleaning.
 This treatment is the most effective for patients suffering from mild to moderate gum disease.
 During this procedure, Dr. Bana will use an ultrasonic cleaning device and other advanced dental tools to thoroughly clean your gums and remove built-up plaque.

 We’ll smooth out the rough surface of the tooth and roots to prevent bacteria from settling into the freshly sanitized area.
 This provides a healthy and clean surface that encourages gum reattachment.

 In addition to your deep cleaning, Arestin may be applied after your cleaning to help ward off bacteria and stop further infection.
 Arestin is designed to reduce the depth of pockets in your gum tissue, decreasing the amount of bacteria in your mouth.

 We’ll apply Arestin directly to the pockets between your gums and teeth.
 This medication will fight your infection for about two weeks, helping you achieve pristine oral health.

 Frequently Asked Questions

-If caught early on, gum disease can be cured with the help of a deep cleaning combined with increased oral hygiene practices.
-Once the infection progresses to periodontal disease, the gums and bone become damaged and the effects will be lifelong.
+If caught early on, gum disease can be cured with the help of a professional deep cleaning combined with increased oral hygiene practices.
+Once the infection progresses to periodontitis, the gums and bone become damaged, leading to lifelong oral health effects.

 There are a wide variety of antibacterial mouthwashes that can help to eliminate plaque and prevent gum disease.
-Two popular options that we recommend are Crest Pro-Health Multi-Protection Mouthwash and Colgate Total Advanced Pro-Shield.
+Two popular options that we at Warren Family Dentistry recommend are Crest Pro-Health Multi-Protection Mouthwash and Colgate Total Advanced Pro-Shield.